mehrdad-abdi/Qintar/README.md

 ## Acknowledgments

-- **API Provider**: [alquran.cloud](https://alquran.cloud) for free Quran API access
-- **Calligraphy**: Islamic Network for high-quality Arabic text images
+- **Quran API**: [alquran.cloud](https://alquran.cloud) - Free Quran API and Islamic Network for high-quality Arabic calligraphy images
-- **Development Tool**: [Claude Code](https://claude.com/claude-code) - This entire project was built through AI-assisted vibe coding
+- **Development**: [Claude Code](https://claude.com/claude-code) - AI-assisted development tool used to build this entire project
-- **Inspiration**: The global Muslim community's need for personalized Quran study tools
+- **Inspiration**: The Hadith of Prophet Muhammad (ﷺ) about the rewards of Quran recitation

 ## About This Project

-**Qintar** is a testament to the power of AI-assisted development.
-This entire application - from architecture to implementation, from UI design to testing - was built through collaborative "vibe coding" sessions with Claude Code.
-Every line of code, every feature, and every design decision represents a conversation between human vision and AI capability.
+**Qintar** was built entirely through AI-assisted development with Claude Code.
+From architecture design to implementation, from UI/UX to testing, every aspect of this app represents a collaboration between human vision and AI capability.

 **Repository**: [github.com/mehrdad-abdi/Qintar](https://github.com/mehrdad-abdi/Qintar)

 ---

-**Built with ❤️ in Antwerp 🇧🇪 for the Muslim community and all people, powered by 🤖 Claude Code**
+**Built with ❤️ in Antwerp 🇧🇪**

+**For the Muslim community and all people**

 *May this app help you strengthen your connection with the Quran and find peace in its verses.*